-I coach and educate people with athletic and goal-oriented qualities on embodying and integrating the science and practice of Positive Psychology into their life, work, movement, exercise, and sport.
+I coach and educate people with athletic and goal-oriented qualities on embodying and integrating the science and concepts of Positive Psychology into their lives through exploring, practice, and learning.

 I'm a research-driven and person-centred Positive Psychology Practitioner with coaching, training, and facilitation skills.
 I value the importance of evidence-based approaches and the need to adapt psychological theories to individual client needs.

 Drawing on my background in Positive Psychology, Exercise & Sport Psychology, Life, Executive, and Health Coaching, and Fitness, Yoga, and Martial Arts, I work with my clients on: